 Bio

-Marie-Christine Tremblay was recently appointed Senior Policy Advisor in the International Economic Analysis Department.
-She is responsible for helping develop strategic positions and analysis on emerging global areas of interest to the Bank.
-Previously, Ms. Tremblay was the Director of the Climate Analysis Team in the Financial Stability Department.
+Marie-Christine Tremblay was appointed Senior Policy Advisor in the International Economic Analysis Department in January 2024.
+She is responsible for developing analysis on emerging global areas of interest to the Bank.
+Previously, Ms. Tremblay was a Director in the Financial Stability Department.
 In this capacity, she helped advance the analysis and research on the macroeconomic and financial system impacts of climate change.

 Ms. Tremblay has extensive experience in working on an array of global and economic analytical issues.
 Previously she held management positions at Finance Canada, Environment and Climate Change Canada, and the Treasury Board Secretariat.
-She was Head of the Climate Change, Biodiversity and Development Division at the Organization for Economic Cooperation and Development (OECD), leading and participating in several analytical initiatives, including through collaborations with international partners such as the International Energy Agency (IEA) and the World Bank.
-More recently, Ms. Tremblay contributed to the advancement of the Financial Stability Board’s (FSB) Climate Vulnerabilities and Data Working Group, serving as co-lead role in the development of the latest phase of the work.
+She served as a Head of Division at the Organization for Economic Cooperation and Development (OECD), leading and participating in several analytical initiatives, including through collaborations with international partners such as the International Energy Agency (IEA) and the World Bank.
+More recently, Ms. Tremblay contributed to the advancement of a Financial Stability Board’s (FSB) Working Group, serving as co-lead role.
+She currently chairs a G7 Working Group focused on digitalization and is serving as a guest editor for the journal of Energy Economics.

 Ms. Tremblay holds a BA in Economics from the University of Ottawa, an MA in Economics from Simon Fraser University, and a PhD in Economics from Laval University.